dahas/PHP-REST-Api/README.md

 $ php -S localhost:2400 -t public
 ```

+### Authentication
+Authentication is enabled by default.
+You can disable it in `settings.php`.

 ### Set credentials
-These cresentials are currently hard coded.
-Implement a proper authentication logic in `lib/Authentication` middleware.
+The below credentials are currently hard coded in `lib/Authentication` middleware.
+It's up to you to implement a proper logic.
 ```
 $username = "rest";
 $password = "test";